Cloudflare Fixed Their Email Obfuscation Script (I May Have Caused It)

 Not really.
 Cloudflare uses a single-byte XOR cipher where the key is embedded in the encoded string itself.
 Every Cloudflare-protected site uses the same decoding mechanism.
 A spammer only needs to implement one decoder to extract email addresses from all of them.

 Security researchers have demonstrated that the encoding is trivially reversible.
 Spencer Mortensen's 2026 obfuscation study tested 25 different methods against 300+ distinct spammers using honeypot email addresses.
 Even a simple CSS display:none technique achieved a 100% block rate against harvesters.
-You do not need a render-blocking JavaScript to hide an email address from bots.
+You do not need a deferred JavaScript to hide an email address from bots.

 1. Log in to your Cloudflare dashboard.